Star Trek: The Motion Picture: Home media

 Aside from the effects, the soundtrack was remixed.
 Ambient noise such as the sound of bridge controls were added to enhance certain scenes.
 Goldsmith had always suspected that some overly long cues could be shortened, so he made the cues repetitive.
 Although no new scenes were added, the MPAA rated the revised edition PG in contrast to the G rating of the original release.
 Fein attributed the rating change to the more "intense" sound mix that made scenes such as the central part of V'Ger "more menacing".

 The Director's Edition was far better received by critics than the original 1979 release, with some considering the edit to have subsequently turned the film into one of the series' best.
 The DVD Journal's Mark Bourne said it showcased "a brisker, more attractive version of the movie" that was "as good as it might have been in 1979.
 Even better maybe."
 Complaints included the edition's 2.17:1 aspect ratio, as opposed to the original 2.40:1 Panavision.
 Jeremy Conrad of IGN felt that despite the changes, the pacing might still be too slow for some viewers.

 The film's original theatrical cut was released on Blu-ray Disc in May 2009 to coincide with the new Star Trek feature, packaged with the five following features as the Star Trek: Original Motion Picture Collection.
 The Motion Picture was remastered in 1080p high definition.
 All six films in the set have 7.1 Dolby TrueHD audio.
 The disc features a new commentary track by Star Trek authors and contributors Michael and Denise Okuda, Judith and Garfield Reeves-Stevens, and Daren Dochterman.
 A 4K Ultra HD Blu-ray of the film was released in 2021 to commemorate the franchise's 55th anniversary.
-A 4K version of the Director's Cut was released on the Paramount+ streaming service and to physical media in 2022.
+A 4K version of the Director's Cut was released in 2022.